 - volunteers providing the nursing or nursing-related services without monetary compensation

-- hired by the resident or family to sit with the resident and who does not perform nursing or nursing-related services.
+- those hired by the resident or family to sit with the resident and do not perform nursing or nursing-related services.

 - Been granted an exception pursuant to 42 CFR 483.150 (c).

-A finding of resident or patient neglect, abuse or misappropriation of resident or patient property by a nurse aide will be maintained on an abuse registry pursuant to 906 KAR 1:100.
+A finding of resident or patient neglect, abuse or misappropriation of resident or patient property by a nurse aide will be maintained on an abuse registry per

 For more information on the registry, contact the KY Board of Nursing at (502) 429-3300 or (888) 530-1919.